Label Resource

-Adding Labels in Moodle
+Adding Text and Media Resource in Moodle

 Turn Editing On button is found in the top-right corner of a Moodle page you have permission to modify content for.

-Examples of Effective Labels
+Examples of Effective Text and Media Resources

 Editing Turned On